 \section{Data availability}

 We are committed to transparency and reproducibility in our research.
 The data used in this study include (\romannumeral1) raw full-text articles from Elsevier Transportation Research journals, (\romannumeral2) features extracted using large language models (LLMs), and (\romannumeral3) a manual labeled dataset for validation.
 The raw dataset for the full-text paper is not available due to the copyright policy of Elsevier~\cite{ElsevierTDMlicense} for text and data mining, but the pipeline to extract the dataset using the API is available in our code repository.
-The code and permissible data will be publicly released following the peer-review process.
+Our code is available at \url{https://anonymous.4open.science/r/most-pipeline/} for peer review.